 Example: Vendor A is $2 cheaper than Vendor B, but Vendor B has a faster delivery time.
 If you were only concerned with cost and easier performance tracking, you would be overlooking a vendor who can provide a more efficient service.
 The saying “time is money” might be cliché, but it’s a good rule to work with in most business operations.

 PRO: Fewer vendors mean less oversight, which translates into savings for both time and costs.
 Bundling products and/or services with a single vendor would logically reduce your risk assessment and due diligence workload.
 You may even find costs savings in site visit and full-time employee (FTE) requirements.

-They specifically highlight an increase in operational risk.
-Operational risk continues to challenge organizations because of the following reasons:
+CON: In the past, the OCC has cautioned that vendor consolidation may place an increased burden on the vendor to perform.
+They specifically highlight an increase in vendor operational risk, which continues to challenge organizations because of the following reasons:

 - Reliance on concentrations in significant third-party vendors

 - The need for sound governance over product service and delivery

 - Failure to periodically test business continuity and disaster recovery plans